PaulBratslavsky/strapi-5-next-blog-post/README.md

-In this beginner friendly tutorial, we will take a look on building a dynamic website using Next.js 14 and Strapi 5, a headless content management system (CMS).
-This blog post is based on the video tutorial by Brad Schiff, which can be found [here](https://www.youtube.com/watch?v=04bNEnIzCJc).
+In this beginner-friendly tutorial, we will build a dynamic website using Next.js 14 and Strapi 5, a headless content management system (CMS).
+This blog post is based on Brad Schiff's video tutorial, which can be found [here](https://www.youtube.com/watch?v=04bNEnIzCJc).

 ![What we will build](/images/033-strapi-team-member.gif)

 Don't let the simplicity fool you.
-In this tutorial we wil cover the following topics.
+In this tutorial, we will cover the following topics.

 - Next.js App Router
 - Dynamic Routing